 Some forty years ago the City of Keene got lucky, an important link to our areas dairy farming past was preserved forever.
 Norman Chase and Michael Kidder joined forces back then to give all of us in Cheshire County and beyond a “hands on” working dairy farm for future generations of children and adults to learn from and enjoy.

-Today Stonewall Farm maintains a certified organic herd of approximately 30 Holsteins and Brown Swiss and is the oldest and only working dairy farm in Keene, NH.
-Set in a scenic valley, it consists of 120+ acres of pasture, crops/gardens, wetlands, woods and hiking trails.
-Other farm enterprises include chickens, goats, rabbits, ducks, draft horses, organic crops, maple sugar operation, retail store, and an education and events center drawing over 20,000 people annually to this Agri-tourism non-profit enterprise.
-It is a leader in regenerative agriculture and education for farmers and landowners throughout New England.
+Through the Summer of 2022, Stonewall Farm maintained its certified organic herd of approximately 30 Holsteins and Brown Swiss, and was the oldest and only working dairy farm in Keene, NH.
+With increasing production costs, decreasing milk prices, a difficult labor market, and pressure to compete with larger dairy operations, the farm was forced to sell the herd.
+Today, the farm is focused on the core of its mission, education around agriculture and sustainability.
+Set in a scenic valley, SWF consists of 120+ acres of pasture, crops/gardens, wetlands, woods, and hiking trails.
+Other farm enterprises include chickens, goats, alpacas, rabbits, mini horses, organic crops, an apiary, a maple sugar operation, a retail store, and an education and events center drawing over 20,000 people annually to this Agri-tourism non-profit enterprise.
+It is a leader in regenerative agriculture and education for farmers, landowners, and communities throughout New England.